Robert F. Shedinger

 Robert Frederick Shedinger (born 23 November 1959) is an American Professor of Religion at Luther College (Iowa) and he was the Chair of the Department of Religion from 2008-2011.

 Biography

 Education

 Shedinger received his B.S. in Civil Engineering Technology at Temple University in 1982 (Graduated Magna Cum Laude).
 In 1994 he received his M.Div. at Eastern Baptist Theological Seminary.
 In 1998 Shedinger received his M.A. in Religious Studies at Temple University.
 From 2000, he holds his Ph.D from Temple University in Religious Studies, with his dissertation: Tatian and the Jewish Scriptures (accepted with distinction) He also was Graduate Teaching Assistant while earning his Ph.D. in Religious Studies at Temple University.

+Teaching

+From 2000 to 2006, Shedinger served as Assistant Professor of Religion at Luther College.
+He was promoted to Associate Professor of Religion at Luther College from 2006 to 2014 and to Professor of Religion at Luther College in 2014.